jwalton/rust-book-abridged/docs/ch03-common-programming-concepts.md

 }
 ```

 Immutability in Rust is similar to `const` in JavaScript, or `final` in Java.
-The value the reference points to can't be modified (mostly):
+The value the reference points to can't be modified (mostly - see the info box below):

 ```rust
 fn main() {